kakashidota/AzureContent/Azureverse/README.md

 You're about to explore a galaxy of quick, focused learning experiences:

-- **Nano Missions** – hands-on mini tasks with purpose
+- **Briefings** – Concept explainers, either written or on video.
+Think of them as your pre-mission pep talk.
-- **Cloud Bits** – concept explainers in plain English
+- **Missions** – Hands-on tasks to complete.
+One objective.
+One operation.
+Zero drama.
+Maximum clarity.
-- **Micro Walkthroughs** – short videos when you need them
+- **Incursions** – Bigger builds.
+Multiple services.
+Maximum snacks recommended.

 No fluff.
 No hypersleep.
-Just clear missions to upgrade your Azure skills.
+Just tactical content designed to level up your Azure skills—one deploy at a time.

 **Ready to explore?**